inform-health-informatics/emap_documentation/Glossary.md

 - <a id="nhs_num">**NHS Number**</a>

-	Number assigned to each individual to provide a unique reference number t the inividual within the NHS.
+	Number assigned to each individual to provide a unique reference number to the individual within the NHS.
 If you are born in the UK this number is assigned at birth.

 ## O